 11. Conca dei Marini, quiet town with a local atmosphere

-Conca dei Marini is a quaint and unassuming little town settled in the hilltops south of Amalfi.
+Located between Amalfi and Positano, Conca dei Marini is a quaint and unassuming little town.
 With a history dating back as far as the Etruscan civilization, and a much smaller tourist presence than other towns along the Amalfi Coast, Conca dei Marini has an authentically historic vibe about it.

 With most of the town up in the hills and the shoreline largely rocky, there aren’t a ton of great beaches here.
 Your best bet would be the Capo di Conca beach running along the little Capo di Conca peninsula.
 The beach is directly beneath the old Capo di Conca watchtower.

 If you are in Conca dei Marini, you must try the local delicacy Santa Rosa sfogliatella.
 This dessert, developed in a local monastery in the seventeenth century, is so beloved that they have an annual festival in its honour.

 For all its history and culture, the main attraction of Conca dei Marini is a naturally occurring one.
 The La Grotta dello Smeraldo (Emerald Grotto), draws visitors from all over to marvel at the ethereal green glow of this pretty sea cave.
 The Emerald Cave is only accessible by boat.
 Helpfully there are plenty of boat tour companies offering trips to the grotto from all along the Amalfi Coast.

 This village has two parts: the upper part with white houses, the olive, and the lemon groves; the bottom part have charming houses directly on the ocean.
 There are also several churches in this town including the Church of San Pancrazio in the upper part of the town, Church of San Giovanni Battista, and the Saracen Tower.